What reactions do alcohols undergo and how do we classify them?

 What this dot point is asking

-You must classify alcohols and describe their characteristic reactions with equations.
+TASC expects you to classify alcohols and describe their characteristic reactions with correct equations and observations.

 Classifying alcohols

-The classification depends on how many carbon atoms are attached to the carbon that carries the hydroxyl group.
+The class depends on how many carbon atoms are attached to the carbon that carries the hydroxyl group:

-This matters because it controls the oxidation products.
+This matters because the class controls the oxidation products.

 Oxidation